dalealleshouse/zero-to-devops/README.md

 1. Java Consumer pulls messages from the queue one at a time and generates Fibonacci numbers in order to simulate CPU bound work

-The K8S [*pod*](https://kubernetes.io/docs/user-guide/pods/) object represents
+The K8S [*Pod*](https://kubernetes.io/docs/user-guide/pods/) object represents
 a group of one or more containers that act as a single logical unit.
-The demo consists of five individual containers that act autonomously so each *pod* has a single container.
+The demo consists of five individual containers that act autonomously so each *Pod* has a single container.

 A K8S [*Replica Set*](https://kubernetes.io/docs/user-guide/replicasets/)